 There’s no better time to become a CPA than right now.
 The worldwide demand for certified public accountants is at an all-time high.
 The overall growth might be slowed slightly, but the total demand is still growing.

-The US Bureau of Labor and Statistics estimates that the demand for accountants will increase upwards of 10 percent in the next 5 years.
+The US Bureau of Labor and Statistics estimates that the demand for accounting experience will increase upwards of 10 percent in the next 5 years.
 With all of the new government regulations from healthcare to retirement savings, there is no question that number will be even higher.
 Business Insider reported that accountants will be the number 1 demanded career over the next 10 years.

 If you aren’t a CPA yet, you should seriously consider joining the profession.
 But before you can become one, you will have to pass the CPA exam.
 Here are the most helpful study courses that candidates have used to pass the exam.
 Check them out.